moby/moby/docs/sources/api/docker_remote_api.rst

 - Since API version 1.2, the auth configuration is now handled client side, so the client has to send the authConfig as POST in /images/(name)/push
-- This document is mostly a changelog.
-Click the per-version header for more detailed request and response documentation.

 2. Versions
 ===========